beovolytics/TCP-Util/README.md

 connect to localhost on port 8000.
 Or, of course, you can connect to some other host where the server is running.

-# License #

-This is "do whatever you want with it"-ware.
-There is nothing here that is particularly novel or valuable.
-Obviously this software comes with no warranty of any kind.
-It might cause your computer to become self-aware and destroy you.
-I take no responsibility for any outcomes, Skynet or otherwise.